Pipeline YAML Reference#

 in Conditions DSL, that is based on properties of the push

-which initiated the whole workflow.
+which initiated the entire workflow.

 passed

-and the result_reason skipped
+result and a skipped

-without actually running any of its jobs.
+result_reason, without actually running any of its jobs.

 Note: It is not possible to have both run